DataDog/documentation/content/en/logs/processing/attributes_naming_convention.md

 ### Standard attributes in Log Explorer

-It's likely that standard attributes coexist in your organisation along with their non-standard version.
-Typically when arranging a transition period.
-And to help your users cherry-pick the standard attribute in this context, they are identified as such in the explorer (e.g. in the facet list, or in measure or group selectors in Analytics).
+Typically, during a transitional period, standard attributes may coexist in your organization along with their non-standard versions.
+To help your users cherry-pick the standard attributes in this context, they are identified as such in the explorer (e.g. in the facet list, or in measure or group selectors in Analytics).

 {{< img src="logs/processing/attribute_naming_convention/standard_attribute_explorer.png" alt="Standard Attributes" responsive="true" style="width:60%;">}}

-As an administrator or prescriptor of the naming convention in your organisation, you can take this opportunity to educate them with standard attributes, and nudge them to align.
+If you are an administrator or prescriptor of the naming convention in your organization, you can take this opportunity to educate other users with standard attributes, and nudge them to align.

-## Standard Attribute list
+## Standard attribute list

 The standard attribute table comes with a set of [predefined standard attributes](#default-standard-attribute-list).
 You can append that list with your own attributes, and edit or delete existing standard attributes: